The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Piran Engineer

 Got it.
-And just lastly quickly, branch openings have slowed down a lot this year.
+And just lastly, quickly, branch openings have slowed down a lot this year.
 Why is that?

-As you know earlier, we have addressed this issue.
-We have been working on multiple things on the branch side like the freeze of our initiative that we have been doing.
-So we are kind of reimagining the branch operating model and we wanted settling that before we pushed the accelerator on branch openings.
-We also wanted to.
-We were working on the Brand, brand refresh branch formats, reformatting our actual physical layouts of the branches branding.
-We are also, we have also gone through evaluation of our branch neck in terms of the efficiency of the network, whether we need to relocate some branches, whether we need to review some branch sizes.
+As you know, earlier, we have addressed this issue.
+We have been working on multiple things on the branch side, like the Free The Branch initiative that we have been doing.
+So we are kind of reimagining the branch operating model.
+And we wanted on settling that before we push the accelerator on branch openings.
+We also wanted to — we were working on the brand, brand refresh, branch formats, reformatting our actual physical layouts of the branches, branding.

-So various things are in were in the pipeline.
+We are also — we have also gone through evaluation of our branch network in terms of the efficiency of the network, whether we need to relocate some branches, whether we need to review some branch sizes.
+So various things are — were in the pipeline.
 So we wanted to get a better handle on all that before trying to push the accelerator on the branch numbers.
-You will see better branch traction in the quarter.
-Four already.
+You will see better branch traction in the quarter 4 already.

 Piran Engineer